 Doctoral students must participate in all doctoral colloquia each year for a minimum of two years of colloquia.
-Students will also be required to participate in the colloquia during such time as they are involved in doctor of philosophy seminars if the period of time exceeds two years.
-Students may be allowed to continue in the colloquia during the time in which they are involved in the preparation of their dissertation.
+Students will also be required to participate in the colloquia during such time as they are involved in Doctor of Philosophy seminars if the period of time exceeds two years.
+Students may be allowed to participate in the annual colloquium during the time in which they are involved in the preparation of their dissertation.